-LEVER has partnered with Freres Lumber Co and KPFF Consulting Engineers to explore the design and structural possibilities of Mass Plywood, a new veneer-based wood product developed by Freres Lumber with technical direction from the Tallwood Design Institute.
-The team has built three pavilions to date, testing the structural capabilities and manufacturing potential of the new material.
+Beginning in 2017, LEVER partnered with Freres Lumber Co and KPFF Consulting Engineers to explore the design and structural possibilities of Mass Plywood, a new veneer-based wood product developed by Freres Lumber with technical direction from the Tallwood Design Institute.
+Over the next few years, the team built three pavilions together to test the structural capabilities and manufacturing potential of the new material.

 The first pavilion was on display at the Portland Art Museum during the summer of 2017, in conjunction with the exhibition, “Quest for Beauty: The Architecture, Landscapes, and Collections of John Yeon.”
 As the first structure ever made with this material, design and construction of the pavilion provided a unique opportunity to test the spanning, cantilevering, and structural connections for Mass Plywood.